AnveshSK/GCP_audio_to_summarized_text_SentimentPrediction/README.md

 -> Utilizing the endpoints, we use the model to covert the text to a summarized version.

+Note :
+Things you would need :
-Note : You would need to authorize with your JSON key from your GCP account.
+- JSON key from your GCP account
+- Endpoint ID from your AutoML model
+- Project ID from your current project under your GCP account